cdfoundation/sig-interoperability/docs/workstream-governance.md

 We welcome proposals for new workstreams. 🎉

-Proposals for new workstreams can be made via an [issue](https://github.com/cdfoundation/sig-interoperability/issues) on the Interoperability SIG repo, for discussion and feedback.
+Proposals for new workstreams can be made via a [PR](https://github.com/cdfoundation/sig-interoperability/pulls) on the Interoperability SIG repo, for discussion and feedback.

-Add your proposal to our [meeting notes](https://hackmd.io/@cdf-sig-interoperability/ry3TTB5DL) as an agenda item, to discuss at the next SIG meeting.
+Please create a directory in the [workstreams directory](../workstreams/) with a README providing information about the workstream's focus, goals, membership, and meeting logistics.

-New workstreams can create a directory in the [workstreams directory](../workstreams/) with a README providing information about the workstream's focus, goals, membership, and meeting logistics.
+Add your proposal, and a link to your PR, to our [meeting notes](https://hackmd.io/@cdf-sig-interoperability/ry3TTB5DL) as an agenda item to discuss at the next SIG meeting.
+Discussion during the SIG is a great way to gather further feedback and support and attract additional collaborators.

 ## Current Workstreams